agentrickard/domain/domain_source/README.txt

   - nid
   Integer, unique, primary key
-  The node id for this record, foreign key to the {node} tabl.
+  The node id for this record, foreign key to the {node} table.

   - domain_id
   Integer, unique